ovh/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_17_streamlit_whisper/guide.en-gb.md

 >
 > - `--gpu 1` indicates that we request 1 GPU for that app.
 >
 > - `--volume` allows you to specify what volume you want to add to your app.
 As mentioned, we add the **Whisper** bucket we created, in `RO` mode.
 This means that we will only be able to read the data from these volumes and not modify them.
 This will enable the model to be used.
-As before, make sure to use the same bucket name and region as when you created the bucket.
+As before, make sure to use the same bucket name and alias as when you created the bucket.
 >
 > `--env` parameter allows to set environment variables within the Docker container, that will be accessed in the Python scripts.
 Two values are specified `MODEL_ID` & `MODEL_PATH`.
 This will allow the code to load the model from the right place, depending on the one you have chosen (`MODEL_ID`=`"large-v3"`), and the path where you have mounted your Whisper model volume (`MODEL_PATH`=`"/workspace/whisper-model"`).
 >